EU-TEACHING/teaching-model-aggregator/DemoTestbedConfiguration.md

 + disable crypto on model aggregator (MA) and model transfer (MT)
 + TODO deploy MA on node247

-where to deploy the MT?
+where to deploy the MT? remote machine or on the Nano?

-we need to check the results of the aggregation go back successfully to the edge client
+we need to check that the results of the aggregation return back successfully to the edge client

  + reenable crypto on MA and MT
  + redeploy MA and MT
  + check that nothing breaks

-crypto will be an issue
+crypto will be an issue IMO

 ### commands at CNR
+cd ~
+cd teaching-model-aggregator

 ## at HUA
 reconfigure the JNano on new address